Q1. How many fundamental duties are there in the Indian constitution? Q1. How many fundamental duties are there in the Indian constitution?

 The correct answer is Parliament.
 The Parliament is competent to amend the Fundamental Rights of the citizens in India.
 But this amendment should be done in such a way that it doesn't affect the Basic Structure of the Constitution.The correct answer is Parliament.
 The Parliament is competent to amend the Fundamental Rights of the citizens in India.
 But this amendment should be done in such a way that it doesn't affect the Basic Structure of the Constitution.

 Q5.
-What is the minimum age to become the governor of a state?
+What is the age of retirement of Supreme Court judge?
 Q5.
-What is the minimum age to become the governor of a state?
+What is the age of retirement of Supreme Court judge?

-Q9.
+Q6.
 Organization of agriculture and animal husbandry is related to article?
-Q9.
+Q6.
 Organization of agriculture and animal husbandry is related to article?

 (A) Article 39 (A) Article 39